Try Praising.ai free

 Staff Behavior Concerns

 "Hi [Name], I appreciate you taking the time to share this feedback.
-I'm deeply sorry about your interaction with our team member.
+I'm deeply sorry about your contact with our team member.
 This behavior doesn't reflect our values or training standards.
-We've addressed this directly with our staff and reinforced our customer service expectations.
+We've addressed this directly with our staff and reinforced our customer service standards.
 I'd welcome the chance to personally ensure your next experience is much better - please email me at [email].

 • [Your Name], [Title]"